idaholab/moose/modules/reactor/doc/content/source/meshgenerators/PatternedHexMeshGenerator.md

       id=cd_id
       caption=A schematic drawing the indexing rule of `control_drum_id` in the `PatternedHexMeshGenerator` object.

-These `MeshMetaData` as well as `control_drum_id` can be used by other MOOSE objects to simulate control drums rotation during power transients.
+These `MeshMetaData` as well as `control_drum_id` can be used by other MOOSE objects such as [`MultiControlDrumFunction`](/MultiControlDrumFunction.md) to simulate control drums rotation during power transients.

 ## Example Syntax